Moist Paleo Banana Nut Muffins

 Moist, fluffy and naturally sweetened with banana, these Paleo Banana Nut Muffins are studded with chopped walnuts.
 Most Paleo muffin recipes use almond flour—but coconut flour is the secret to these muffins light texture.

 - 3–4 large ripe bananas, 1⅔ cups mashed or 380 grams

 - 3 eggs, room temperature

 - 1 teaspoon vanilla extract

 - ⅓ cup almond butter or other nut or seed butter of choice

-- ⅓ cup (50 grams) coconut flour
+- ⅓ cup (50g) coconut flour

 - 1 teaspoon ground cinnamon

 - Preheat the oven to 350ºF.
 Line a 12 pan muffin tin with paper liners or grease with coconut oil.

 - In a large bowl or mixer, combine the mashed bananas, eggs, coconut oil, vanilla extract, and ⅓ cup almond butter until fully combined.